UTD-FAST-Lab/Sugarlyzer/README.md

 Alternative analyzers and target programs can be specified with `-t` and `-p`, respectively.
 Currently, the Infer (infer), Clang (clang), and Phasar (phasar) static analyzers are implemented.
-We have also integrated seven target systems.
-From Mordahl et al.'s work [1], we integrated axTLS 2.1.4 (axtls), Toybox 0.7.5 (toybox), and Busybox 1.28.0 (busybox).
+We have also integrated seven target systems (per Section From Mordahl et al.'s work [1], we integrated axTLS 2.1.4 (axtls), Toybox 0.7.5 (toybox), and Busybox 1.28.0 (busybox).
 From von Rhein et al's work [2], we integrated Busybox 1.18.5 (tosembusybox), OpenSSL 1.0.1c (tosemopenssl), uClibc 0.9.33.2 (tosemuclibc).
 Finally, from Abal et al's work we integrated the VarBugs (varbugs) benchmark [3].